theQRL/zond-package/README.md

 # Global parameters for the network

 # By default includes
-# - A transaction spammer & blob spammer is launched to fake transactions sent to the network
+# - A transaction spammer is launched to fake transactions sent to the network
 # - Forkmon for EL will be launched
 # - A prometheus will be started, coupled with grafana
 # - A beacon metrics gazer will be launched